 Portsmouth

 Portsmouth is Britain’s premier naval base and one of the busiest harbours in the country.
-It is a very large natural harbour, almost completely landlocked except for the narrow entrance, with the approaches well sheltered by the Isle of Wight
+It is a very large natural harbour, almost completely landlocked except for the narrow entrance, with the approaches well sheltered by the Isle of Wigh

 Image Credit: MOD Crown Copyright